RlucSal/RlucSal/README.md

 Beyond ethical considerations, there's a practical side too.
 Our current food system is simply not sustainable.
 From the immense resources required to produce animal products to the environmental devastation caused by factory farming, it's clear that change is long overdue.
 So, whether it's reducing meat consumption or opting for plant-based alternatives, every small choice we make can have a ripple effect on the planet.
 And that's a future worth fighting for.

 Another pillar in my life is the music.
 I love techno music, I can't even imagine another thing in the world able to create on me this sort of emotion.
 Is like a therapy.
 Sure, I might be a bit past my clubbing days, but nothing beats the rush of hitting a techno festival every few months, it's pure bliss.
-And let's talk about techno scenes!
-Spanish, British, German, Dutch, French, and Italian – they're like the masters of the techno universe, don't you agree?

 But it's not all about the beats and food; my other obsession is calisthenics – it's my personal commitment to self-improvement.
 From building strength to improving flexibility and mental focus, calisthenics offers a holistic approach to fitness that keeps me hooked.
 It's not just exercise; it's a kind of lifestyle, a journey towards becoming the best version of myself.